Search

 • Tag defective slings and dispose of damaged ones.

-• Signal the crane operator from only the one slinger who is in charge of lift.
+• Signal the crane operator from only one designated signaler who is in charge of lift.
 The only exception is a stop signal.

 • Protect slings from damage by sharp edges with corner saddles, padding, or wooden blocks.

-• Warn all people to get out of the load area before starting the lift.
+• Warn all people to get out of the load area before starting the lift, and block off areas to keep individuals a safe distance away while the lift is being performed.

 • Protect your hands and fingers: when slack is being taken out of a sling, keep them from between the sling and load so they will not be trapped and crushed.
 Step away before the lift is made.

-• Make sure a load is high enough to clear all objects before signaling for the crane to move.
+• Make sure a load is high enough to clear all objects before signalling for the crane to move.

-• Walk ahead of the moving load and warn people to keep clear.
+• The signaller walks ahead of the moving load and warns people to keep clear.
 Use guide ropes to prevent rotation or other uncontrolled motion.

 • Hook unused sling legs to the sling ring.